 • Give the State of Florida the right to collect private insurance benefits

-• Meet the program’s income test
+• Meet that program’s income test

-• Meet the programs’ asset test
+• Meet that program’s asset test

 Medicaid planning is a highly technical area of practice.
 Elder Law Attorneys rely on the Social Security Act, the Federal Code and Regulations, the Florida Statutes and Code, case law, and many other sources of knowledge and are continually updating their legal education.
 The attorney members of the Florida Academy of Elder Law Attorneys are well qualified to assist clients seeking information and assistance in Medicaid planning and eligibility.